vision4j/vision4j-collection/README.md

 This implementation requires a GRPC server running with the classifier.
 You can use any C++, Python or Lua model.
 By default, it communicates over localhost on port 50051 and is usually faster than the corresponding DeepLearning4j implementation.
 You can read more about GRPC [here](https://grpc.io/).
+This model can be combined with any of the following models:

 #### VGG16 Keras model
 If you have a GPU: